ionixjunior/Contenido-Eventos/Talleres/Azure/README.md

     </DataTemplate>
 </ListView.ItemTemplate>
 ```
-Xamarin.Forms will automatically download, cache, and display the image from the server.

 ### Connect the View with the ViewModel
 As we have bound some elements of the View to ViewModel properties, we have to tell the View now, which ViewModel to bind against.
 For this, we have to set the `BindingContext` to the `AttendeesViewModel`, we created.
 Open the `AttendeesView.xaml.cs` file and see, that we already did this binding for you.